openclarity/apiclarity/backend/pkg/modules/internal/bfla/readme.md

 **(Orders) -> POST /v1/checkout -> (Payment)**: This call is registered during the learning phase.

 ## Detection
-Once the learning phase has ended, the detection phase begins.
+Once the learning phase has ended, the user can ask to start the detection phase.
 During the detection phase, all the API calls that do not comply with the authorization model will be marked as warnings.
 If the call was rejected by the API the warning will have a lower severity, however if the API accepted the unexpected call and returned a 2xx status code it will have a higher severity (check fig1 and fig2).